locchh/nqa/README.md

 - [ELI5: Long Form Question Answering](https://arxiv.org/pdf/1907.09190)
 - [How Much Knowledge Can You Pack Into the Parameters of a Language Model?](https://arxiv.org/pdf/2002.08910)
 - [Unnatural Instructions: Tuning Language Models with (Almost) No Human Labor](https://arxiv.org/pdf/2212.09689)

+## 🔍 Insights

+- *Training a model involves optimizing it to perform better on a validation set by learning patterns, features, and relationships from the training set.*